lun-4/awtfdb/README.md

 the purpose of a job system in awtfdb

-- schedule periodic boorufs jobs (every week there should be a checkup of all paths and their hashes, for example. that job would be a "janitor")
+- schedule periodic awtfdb jobs (every week there should be a checkup of all paths and their hashes, for example. that job would be a "janitor")
 - get job status and _historical_ reports
   - understand failure rate of jobs, if a job fails too much, alerts should